-Two of the most common resolutions people make each year are to eat better and to lose weight (closely matched with getting more exercise).
-For many people, that starts with cutting out sugar—or, at least, reducing many of common sugar sources.
+Two of the most common New Year's resolutions people make are to eat better and to lose weight (closely matched with getting more exercise).
+For many people, that starts with cutting out sugar—or, at least, reducing many common sugar sources.

 You’ve likely seen the rise in low carb, low sugar diets over the years.
 While the “perfect diet” looks a little different for everyone, it’s true that too much sugar is bad for our bodies—it can mess with everything from skin health to metabolism and even increase the chances of heart disease and cancer.